riboviz/riboviz/docs/developer/testing.md

 @pytest.mark.usefixtures("prep_riboviz_fixture")
 ```

-All integration test functions to validate temporary files must use the fixture, `skip_index_tmp_fixture` (defined in `riboviz/test/integration/conftest.py`) whicn ensures the test is skipped if the `--check-index-tmp` command-line parameter is provided when running the integration tests.
+All integration test functions to validate temporary files must use the fixture, `skip_index_tmp_fixture` (defined in `riboviz/test/integration/conftest.py`) which ensures the test is skipped if the `--check-index-tmp` command-line parameter is provided when running the integration tests.
 This should be specified before the test function declaration as follows:

 ```python
 @pytest.mark.usefixtures("skip_index_tmp_fixture")